American loses over 150 kilos and suffers – "Hard to show yourself without a shirt"

 “I ask for financial help”: American wants to get rid of excess skin

 His life is not complete as long as he still carries the excess skin with him.
 He has been heavyweight since he was six years old.
-“At the age of 38, I’ve never walked a beach shirtless and I’ve always avoided pool parties,” says the American from his life.
+“At 38, I’ve never walked a beach shirtless and I’ve always avoided pool parties,” says the American from his life.
 “I am asking for financial help to carry out the surgeries to remove the extra skin,” he writes.
-He is also asking for help to fund the time he is recovering from the surgeries and unable to work and for travel expenses to be reimbursed.
+He is also asking for help to fund the time he is recovering from the surgeries and unable to work and reimbursement of travel expenses.

-It’s very hard to share a shirtless picture but I’ve come so far.
-Over 336lbs down!
-Most didn’t believe in me but I believed in myself.
-Thanks for the inspiration bros @Cernovich @BowTiedOx @AJA_Cortes @Derek_Fitness @dookiebutter100 @bowtiedwhitebat @bowtiedbrazil @BowtiedCuda pic.twitter.com/M7atqHZayW

 Two days after the start of the fundraiser, the initial goal of $60,000 still seems a long way off.
 As of April 29, nearly $3,200 has been raised.
 With the stamina that Cole Prochaska has shown up to this point, he will certainly not let himself be defeated.
 A compatriot of the American also lost a lot of weight. (mbr)